mohangowdabr/simplecalsi/README.md

-this project was my first project happy to push this into "GITHUB'
+this project was my first project happy to push this into "GITHUB'😊😊